 - 5.1.
-Notwithstanding TfGM's (and GM Partners') overall support for the principle of HS2, there remain several strategic issues within or omitted from the hybrid Bill.
-As a result, TfGM, along with the GM Partners, will need to pursue securing the necessary provisions within the Bill and such assurances, undertakings or agreements from HS2 as are considered appropriate. - 5.2.
+Notwithstanding TfGM (and GM Partners) overall support for the principle of HS2, there remain several strategic issues within/omitted from the hybrid Bill.
+As a result, GMCA and TfGM, along with the GM Partners, will need to pursue securing the necessary provisions within the Bill and assurances/undertakings as appropriate from HS2. - 5.2.
 TfGM and the GM partners continue to work with HS2 Ltd and representatives from DfT to pursue the necessary provisions and agreements.
-However, if agreement cannot be reached on specific matters it will be necessary to petition the Bill, with approval to do so being sought in this report. - 5.3.
+However, if agreement cannot be reached on specific matters it will be necessary to petition the Bill, with authority to do so stemming from the approval of this report. - 5.3.
 As set out above, GMCA is asked to approve TfGM's proposals (as the Passenger Transport Executive) to oppose the Bill.
-In accordance with the constitution (Part 1 paragraph 2.5), TfGM's request for approval pursuant to section 10(1)(xxix) of the Transport Act 1968 has been referred to the meeting of the Greater Manchester Transport Committee on 24 March 2022, and regard should be had to that Committee's recommendations in deciding whether to grant TfGM the approval sought.
-Manchester City Council convened an extraordinary meeting of its full council on 4th March 2022 and resolved to oppose the Bill and granted its Officers

-- consequential delegated powers.
-The remaining GM partners will be seeking the same resolution through March. - 5.4.
-At this stage, it is anticipated that the following key issues are included in the TfGM petition:
+In accordance with the constitution (Part 1 paragraph 2.5), TfGM's request for approval pursuant to section 10(1)(xxix) of the Transport Act 1968 has been referred to this GMTC meeting (March), and the meetings recommendations should be provided to the GMCA meeting, prior to it sitting on 25th March. - 5.4.
+At this stage, it is anticipated that the following key issues are included in the TfGM petitions: